maskedamedia/.github/README.md

 ## Contact

-If you have any questions, suggestions, or need assistance, please feel free to contact us at [your-email@example.com].
+If you have any questions, suggestions, or need assistance, please feel free to contact us at [info@maskeproductions.com].

 We appreciate your interest in our open-source projects and look forward to collaborating with you.

-Thank you for being a part of [Your Organization's Name]!
+Thank you for being a part of us!

-# .github